Attention Homeowners! Learn The Actual Cost Of Metal Roofs

 Fasteners attach the roofing materials to the underlayment and decking.
 These are screws, nails, clips, and rubber washers costing around $100 for a pack of 250.
 Sealants or adhesives close the gaps between metal panels and roofing materials.
 A standard 10-ounce metal roofing sealant costs around $8.

-However, the price of materials like foam closure strips is harder to estimate, since it’s cut by the roofing contractors on site according to the roof’s dimensions.
+However, the price of materials like foam closure strips is harder to estimate since it’s cut by the roofing contractors on site according to the roof’s dimensions.
 These strips insulate the roof, preventing cold drafts and heat absorption.

 The type of metal you choose decides what kind of look or design you’ll have on your roof.
 You can choose from an array of patterns, including straight panels, wavy sheets, shake style, or slate-style metal plates.